urbancompasspony/balloon/README.md

 # Observations

-NEVER RENAME THE CODE!
-Use this name "balloon-2395" when running.
-The code will check itself if it is already running on "ps aux" processes, this to NEVER run more than one instance at time!
 If the code runs multiple times, on loops, it will reduce VM RAM untill Out Of Memory situations.
+So NEVER run this twice at a time!
+If it is already running, close it first.
+WIP to auto-check if it is already running!